Getting a medical certificate

 Call us on the Youth and Students line to let us know.
 We may ask for a medical certificate after 14 days if you still need to isolate.

-What information you need to give us if you’re ill or injured
+What information you need to give us

 Your medical certificate must include all of the following information:

-- what the sickness or injury is
+- what the sickness, injury or disability is

 - how long it will take for you to recover